martinbannister/CI_MS1_BaeAbermawHotel/README.md

 1. A Navigation header is present on all pages and does not collapse completely on mobile failitating rapid navigation.

 **User stories covered by this feature**
+2 to 5

 2. A fixed footer at the bottom of every page offers navigation when the header navigation is out of view and provides social media links.

 **User stories covered by this feature**
+2 and 3

 3. A *book now* button always present in the footer provides a modal form to book a room from whichever page the visitor is on.

 **User stories covered by this feature**
+5, 7 and 10

 4. The home page includes key information about the facilities available.

 **User stories covered by this feature**
+1

 5. The rooms page allows visitors to see what's available before booking.

 **User stories covered by this feature**
+3, 5 and 9

-6. The about page tells potential customers about the hotel and the currounding area and facilities.
+6. The about page tells potential customers about the hotel and the surrounding area and facilities.

 **User stories covered by this feature**
+4 and 8

 7. The contact page provides a means of getting in touch before booking and allows visitors to find the hotel.

 **User stories covered by this feature**
+4 and 6

 ### Future Features